 The SA node's electrical impulse travels through specialized conduction pathways within the atria.
 As the impulse spreads, it causes a wave of depolarization to sweep across the atrial myocardium.
 This wave of depolarization is what the ECG machine detects and records as the P wave.
 The shape, size, and direction of the P wave provide clues about the origin and conduction of the electrical impulse within the atria.

 Einthoven's early ECG recordings provided the first visual representations of atrial depolarization.
 Subsequent research has refined our understanding of the P wave and its clinical significance.
 Advances in cardiac electrophysiology have elucidated the cellular mechanisms underlying atrial depolarization, providing a deeper understanding of the P wave's genesis.
-Furthermore, the development of sophisticated ECG analysis techniques has enabled clinicians to extract increasingly detailed information from the P wave, improving diagnostic accuracy and patient care.
+What's more, the development of sophisticated ECG analysis techniques has enabled clinicians to extract increasingly detailed information from the P wave, improving diagnostic accuracy and patient care.

 Trends and Latest Developments